Focused on early detection

 - Breast cancer detection – Sophisticated breast imaging technologies such as digital mammography and breast MRI.

-- Biopsy – Biopsies determine whether cells are cancerous and if so, determine the type and stage of cancer.
+- Biopsy – Biopsies determine whether cells are cancerous and if so, determine the type and grade of cancer.

-Doctors plan treatment by consulting with surgeons and chemotherapy and radiation specialists to develop the most effective approach.
-In most cases, several treatment options are combined to provide the most comprehensive treatment.
-Our multidisciplinary cancer care team includes primary care doctors, oncologists, radiation oncologists, surgeons, nurses, pain management specialists, dietitians and other professionals who work together to provide individualized care.
-Treatment options include:
+Doctors plan treatment by consulting with surgeons, chemotherapy and radiation specialists to develop the most effective approach.
+In many cases, mutliple treatment types are combined to provide the most optimal treamtent.
+Our multidisciplinary cancer care team includes primary care physicians, medical oncologists, hematologists, radiation oncologists, surgeons, nurses, pain management specialists, dietitians and other professionals who work together to provide individualized care.

-Radiation therapy: Precisely targeted radiation to destroy cancer cells and minimize damage to healthy, surrounding tissue.
+Radiation therapy: Precise delivery of high energy X-ray or electron beams that are aimed at cancer containing tissues to destroy cancer cells and minimize damage to healthy, surrounding tissue and organs.
 Doctors utilize a range of sophisticated techniques to fit the needs of each patient, including:

-- Three-dimensional conformal radiation therapy (3D-CRT): Utilizes computer technology to create a 3-D image of the tumor so radiation beams can be focused precisely on the treatment area.
+- Three-dimensional conformal radiation therapy (3D-CRT): Utilizes a dedicated CT Scan of the patient in the treatment position plus computer technology to create a 3-D image of the tumor so radiation beams can be focused precisely on the treatment area.

-- Intensity-modulated radiation therapy (IMRT): Further refines 3D-CRT capability by allowing the radiologist to customize the dose of radiation to the size and shape of the tumor, and restrict exposure to healthy tissue.
-This method is used to treat tumors that are close to vital organs or structures, such as the spinal cord, brain or liver.
+- Intensity-modulated radiation therapy (IMRT): Further refines 3D-CRT capability by allowing the radiologist to customize (modulate) the dose of radiation to the size and shape of the tumor and restrict exposure to healthy tissue.
+This method is used to treat tumors that are close to vital organs or structures, such as the spinal cord, brain, liver, kidneys, heart, lungs, urinary bladder and gastrointestinal tract.

-- Radiosurgery: Also known as stereotactic radiosurgery, this non-invasive technique uses focused beams of radiation to treat cancerous tissues without a surgical opening.
+- Stereotactic radiosurgery and radiotherapy: This non-invasive technique uses focused beams of radiation to treat cancerous tissues with one or a few large doses or radiation without a surgical opening.

 Minimizing your risk of cancer